 BOARD OF DIRECTORS

-Calvin Crowder is president and CEO of GridLiance, the nation’s first independent transmission company primarily focused on working with Public Power (municipal utilities, joint action agencies and electric cooperatives) to address and solve their transmission needs.
-As President and CEO, Crowder is responsible for the strategic vision and overall business operation of GridLiance and its independent transmission companies.
+Calvin Crowder is president and CEO of GridLiance, an independent transmission company that partners with electric cooperatives, municipal utilities, joint action agencies, irrigation districts, and renewable energy developers to unlock the financial value of existing transmission assets and invest in transmission projects.
+Crowder is responsible for the strategic vision and overall business operation of GridLiance.

-Prior to AEP, Crowder held a variety of executive and policy leadership roles at Central and South West Corporation (CSW), including director of the Restructuring Support Team and director of Regulatory Services.
-While at CSW, Crowder played a critical role in integrating CSW following its $14 billion merger with AEP, including working with management to develop and execute regulatory policies and plans for corporate restructuring.
-Crowder began his career in the electric utility industry at Central Power and Light Company in Corpus Christi, Texas, where he served as a regulatory analyst.
+Prior to working at AEP, Crowder held a variety of executive and policy leadership roles at Central and South West Corporation.
+He began his career in the electric utility industry at Central Power and Light Company in Corpus Christi, Texas.

 Terry Boston served as CEO of PJM from 2008 to 2016, where he designed and executed several key growth initiatives, including significantly increasing member participants (from 500 to 960 members), nearly doubling the market from $26 to $50 billion per year and developing the most advanced wholesale market for advanced energy storage in North America.
 Prior to joining PJM, Boston was the Executive Vice President of the Tennessee Valley Authority (TVA), the largest U.S. Public Power provider.
 In his 35 years at TVA, he directed divisions in transmission and power operations, pricing, contracts and electric system reliability.